hyunkyu-Park/66DaysOfData.R2/README.md

 ㆍ The lecturer asked me to find differences between Logistic Cost vs cross entropy.
 I was ashamed when I first heard the question because I haven't thought about it and that means I didn't really understand the concepts.
 So I studied logistic cost again.
 ![30-0](https://user-images.githubusercontent.com/68415173/116684840-72e63e80-a9ec-11eb-9b55-f81f35f6f710.png)

+__Day 40__

+ㆍ In the meantime, I have taken the 'deep learning for everyone' season 2 courses, but with my short knowledge, I decided to combine them with season 1.
+So I started to watch the season 1 lectures as well.
+ㆍ Deep learning for all season 1 - 1
+ㆍ The goals of the course
+1) Basic understadning of machine learning algorithms: Linear Regression, Logistic Regression(classification)
+2) Deep learning: Neural Networks, Convolutional Neural Networks, Recurrent Neural Networks
+ㆍ Solve your problem using machine learning tools such as tensorflow and python.